How to Store Winter Clothes Properly

 Spring is a difficult time of year for wardrobes.
-It isn’t quite warm enough to wear summer gear, but it isn’t cold enough anymore to continue to wear all those hats, gloves and coats!
-By taking the proper steps for storing winter clothes properly, you’ll ensure that everything will be in great condition when you need to take them out of storage.
+It isn’t quite warm enough to wear summer gear, but it isn’t cold enough to continue to wear all those hats, gloves and coats!
+By storing your winter clothes, you can ensure that everything stays in great condition once you take them out of storage.

-Step-by-step tips for winter coat storage and hat and glove storage are included below.
+Below are step-by-step tips for winter coat storage and hat and glove storage:

 - Sort and discard.
-Before you consider storing winter clothes for the spring and summer season, take time to sort through your winter wardrobe.
-If you didn’t wear certain clothes over this past winter, make decisions about whether you should donate, sell in a garage sale, or throw away the clothing.
+Take time to sort through your winter wardrobe before the warmer seasons arrive.
+If you didn’t wear certain clothes over this past winter, that’s okay!
+You can donate your winter clothes, sell your clothing, or throw away the clothing.
 Goodwill, homeless shelters or the Salvation Army always welcome clothing donations.

 - Organize what’s left.
-Once you’ve sorted through everything, make piles of similar items: hats in one pile, scarves in another, gloves and mittens in another, etc. This will make it easier to keep like items together in storage.
+Once you’ve sorted through everything, make piles of similar items.
+Place hats in one pile, scarves in another, gloves and mittens in another, and so on.
+Sorting your clothes makes it easier to keep like items together in storage.

-- Clean and dry before storing.
-Wash the clothing according to manufacturer’s instructions, and if some clothing requires dry cleaning, bring all those items to the cleaners at one time.
-At the very least, spot clean any stains, dirt or food particles and make sure that the clothing is completely dry before it goes into storage.
-Make sure all of your outerwear is clean and dry before placing each items in its respective boxes for winter coat storage and storage for hats and gloves.
+- Clean and dry your winter clothing before storing.
+At the very least, you should spot clean any stains, dirt or food particles.
+We recommend that you wash the clothing according to manufacturer’s instructions.
+If some clothing requires dry cleaning, take all your items to the cleaners at one time.
+Make sure all your clothing and outerwear is clean and dry before boxing for optimal winter coat storage and storage for hats and gloves.

-- Store similar items together.
-Since you’ve already sorted through all your winter clothes, as you’re placing things like sweaters, scarves, hats and mittens into storage, make sure you’re keeping similar items together in the container, with the heaviest items on the bottom.
-Heavy coats should be stored in plastic garment bags during the off-season.
-Wardrobe boxes are also a great winter coat storage option, because you can just hang the coats on the bar in the boxes to keep them wrinkle-free and then easily unpack them next season.
+- Store similar winter items together.
+So you’ve already sorted through all your cold weather clothes.
+Great!
+As you place sweaters and winter clothing accessories into storage, be sure to keep similar items together.
+Your heaviest items should stay on the bottom.
+Store heavy coats sin plastic garment bags during the off-season.
+Wardrobe boxes are also a great winter coat storage option.
+Hang the coats on the bar in the boxes to keep them wrinkle-free and then unpack them next season!

 - Maintain freshness.
-Before you put the boxes full of your winter clothing into storage for the season, don’t forget to add a dryer sheet, mothballs or cedar blocks in the box with your items.
+Don’t forget to add a dryer sheet, mothballs, or cedar block to the box with your items before moving your winter clothing into a storage unit.
 This will keep everything smelling fresh and safe.

 If you have winter clothing and other seasonal items that need to be placed into storage in the Atlanta, GA, area, Storage World can help you find the solution to best fit your needs.
 We are happy to answer any storage questions you have, as well as provide you with a quote.
-Visit our facilities to check out our options and features or give us a call to speak with our self-storage experts today.
+Visit our facilities to check out our options and features.
+You can also give us a call to speak with our self-storage experts today.